gvwilson/browsercast/CONTRIBUTING.md

 [This example] uses [remark], an HTML slideshow framework, which inspired the thumbnails and slide navigation behaviour.

+The audio playback bar makes use of [Shadow DOMs] to provide encapsulation from external CSS styling.
+The following [shadowroot documentation] may be helpful for understanding how to interact with the playback bar.

 ## How to Contribute